You can install OpenCms with Docker (recommended) or manually.

 The docker setup already includes a pre-configured MariaDB database and a Tomcat server, which you need to run OpenCms.

 You can install OpenCms "from scratch" manually on your local PC or on your server.
-See the OpenCms installation guide for full information about manually installing OpenCms.
+The following software components are needed in order to install OpenCms (please check here for more information about the required versions):

 Part of the manual installation process is the setup wizard which is described in more detail below.

-Chapter server installation in this documentation offers additional hints about installing OpenCms on a production server.
+The chapter server administration in this documentation offers additional hints about installing OpenCms on a production server.

 If you want to try OpenCms locally, be it with a Docker installation or a manual installation, make sure to install the Mercury template.

-The Mercury template offer a tutorial about basic content editing features such as modifing pages, edit contents, work with the sitemap editor and the explorer, and publish changes.
+The Mercury template offers a tutorial about basic content editing features such as modifing pages, edit contents, work with the sitemap editor and the explorer, and publish changes.

 If you just want to try OpenCms without doing a full local installation, the easiest option is to use the OpenCms Live Demo server.
 The live demo provides a personal OpenCms installation exclusively for you.